dlozanob/My-Notes/CSS.md

 ### Relative lengths

-- _em_ : Relative to the current font-size of the element.
+- _em_ : Relative to the nearest ancestor element.

 - _ex_ : Relative to the x-height of the current font.

 - _ch_ : Relative to the width of the "0" character

-- _rem_ : Relative to the root element's size (browser base font-size.
-16px)
+- _rem_ : Relative to the root element's size (font size of HTML tag - Default 16px)

 - _vw_ : _1vw_ = 1% of viewport's width